eDeniska/figma-preview-swiftui/README.md

 Anyway, ping me at [@edeniska](https://twitter.com/edeniska). :)

+## See also

+If you use Zeplin for designs – check [zeplin-preview-swiftui](https://github.com/eDeniska/zeplin-preview-swiftui).

 ## Roadmap

 At the moment, there are couple of ideas of features to be added: